The Best Pulse Oximeters for Home Use in 2026

 Oxiline Pulse XS Pro

 Many of us gain peace of mind by being well-informed.
 Digital health products designed to monitor your health at home can provide the information necessary to recognize the early warning signs of a growing health concern.
 These tools can be especially important when managing chronic conditions or recovering from illness.
-One important metric you can track at home is SpO₂, or blood oxygen saturation, which measures the amount of oxygen in your bloodstream.
+One important metric you can track at home is SpO₂, or blood oxygen saturation, which measures the percentage of hemoglobin in your blood that is saturated with oxygen.

 If these oxygen levels drop too low, it can signal a serious problem, especially for people living with COPD, asthma, heart disease, or long-term effects of COVID-19.
 In these situations, a pulse oximeter provides a quick way to check oxygen levels and determine when it’s time to seek medical help.
 According to our survey of people who use home health monitoring devices, 57% of respondents reported buying one of these products at a doctor’s recommendation or to manage an existing condition.1